goldcove/specs/BEPv1.md

 implementation's operating system conventions.
 The combination of Folder and Name uniquely identifies each file in a cluster.

-The Version field is the value of a cluster wide Lamport clock indicating when the change was detected.
-The clock ticks on every detected and received change.
+The Version field is a version vector describing the updates performed to file by all members in the cluster.
+Each counter in the version vector is an ID-Value tuple.
+The ID is used the first 64 bits of the device ID.
+The Value is a simple incrementing counter, starting at zero.
 The combination of Folder, Name and Version uniquely identifies the contents of a file at a given point in time.

 The Local Version field is the value of a device local monotonic clock at the time of last local database update to a file.
 The clock ticks on every local database update.

-The Flags field is made up of the following single bit flags:
+The Flags field (per FileInfo) is made up of the following single bit
+flags:

      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1